23 Dec The Truth About Chemical Peels

 What is a chemical peel?

-A chemical peel is a medical procedure that uses chemicals to improve the appearance of the skin on your face, hands and neck.
-These chemicals gently remove the top layer of dead skin cells and grime on the skin, allowing newer skin to reach the surface.
-This newer, generated skin generally looks younger and feels smoother with less wrinkles.
+A chemical peel is a medical treatment that uses exfoliating acids to improve the appearance of the skin on your face, hands and neck.
+The exfoliating acids gently remove the top layer of dead skin cells, clogged pores and grime on the skin, allowing newer skin to reach the surface.
+This newer, regenerated skin looks younger and feels smoother with lesser wrinkles.

 In Singapore, chemical peels are commonly used to treat acne and signs of aging such as pigmentation and wrinkles.